• Skip to primary navigation

 Recipe Card

-Sauteed green beans served on a white plate with a fork.
+Sauteed green beans are served on a white plate with a napkin.

 Prep Time10 minutes mins